apptainer/singularity-userdocs/oci_runtime.rst

 	2. Implementation of an OCI runtime in Singularity

-The implementation of a CRI for Singularity is the emphasis of a separate and distinct open-source project; the implementation of this CRI is documented here.
-For the rationale conveyed through the architectural schematic, Singularity CRI's dependence upon the Singularity with OCI runtime support is made clear as `an installation prerequisite <https://www.sylabs.io/guides/cri/1.0/user-guide/installation.html?highlight=oci#install-dependencies>`_.
+The implementation of a CRI for Singularity is the emphasis of a separate and distinct `open source project <https://github.com/sylabs/singularity-cri>`_; the implementation of this CRI is documented here.
+For the rationale conveyed through the architectural schematic, Singularity CRI's dependence upon Singularity with OCI runtime support is made clear as `an installation prerequisite <https://www.sylabs.io/guides/cri/1.0/user-guide/installation.html?highlight=oci#install-dependencies>`_.
 User-facing documentation for Singularity CRI details usage in a Kubernetes context - usage, of course, that involves orchestration of a Singularity container obtained from the `Sylabs Cloud Container Library <https://cloud.sylabs.io/library>`_.
 Because the entire Kubernetes-based deployment can exist within a single instance of a Singularity container, Singularity CRI can be easily evaluated via Sykube; inspired by `Minikube <https://kubernetes.io/docs/setup/minikube/)>`_, `use of Sykube <https://www.sylabs.io/guides/cri/1.0/user-guide/sykube.html>`_ is included in the documentation for Singularity CRI.

 Documenting the implementation of an OCI-compliant runtime for Singularity has been the emphasis here.
 Although this standalone runtime can be used by end users independent of anything to do with Singularity and Kubernetes, the primary purpose here has been documenting it within this integrated context.
 In other words, by making use of the OCI runtime presented by Singularity, commands originating from Kubernetes (see, e.g., `Basic Usage <https://www.sylabs.io/guides/cri/1.0/user-guide/basic_usage.html>`_ in the Singularity CRI documentation) have impact ultimately on Singularity containers via the CRI.
 Singularity CRI is implemented as a `gRPC <https://grpc.io/>`_ server - i.e., a persistent service available to `Kubelets <https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/>`_ (node agents).
 Taken together, this integration allows Singularity containers to be manipulated directly from Kubernetes.